-- independent product certification schemes - schemes for installers as a means of certifying that materials comply with relevant Standards and of ensuring that materials are properly installed.
+- independent product certification schemes - approved installer schemes as a means of certifying that materials comply with relevant Standards and of ensuring that materials are properly installed.

 Approved Document B (Page 5) also states that one way of demonstrating that proper materials have been used is to use products bearing CE marking in accordance with the Construction Products Directive (89/106/EEC).
+CE marking of essential hardware will be compulsory from July 2013.

 Approved Document M 2004 includes provisions for many fireresisting doors to be "accessible" and therefore places limits on the maximum opening forces for mechanically operated doors.
-The provisions of this Approved Document, as they affect the specifications for and the operations of fire-resisting doors, are considered in detail in Section 11.
+The provisions of this Approved Document, as they affect fire-resisting doors, are considered in detail in Section 11.